aaroneiche/macsaosite/src/assets/intro.md

+## Pictures on a screen

+The MacSAO uses data in an array of bytes to draw images on its display.
+The array bytes are referred to as the **Display Stack**.
+You can add data to the display stack to display different pictures, and make the MacSAO act like a computer.

 ## Communicating with the MacSAO
 The MacSAO's primary interface is a standard two-wire I2C.
 The default address is **10** (0x0A) for writing (*11* for reading).
 Two alternative addresses are available: **34** (0x22) and **86** (0x56).
 To change the I2C address, press and hold down the button on the bottom of the MacSAO for approximately 3 seconds.
 The display will change to a setting screen where you can select the desired address.
 Pressing the button will step through the options.
 When you've selected your preference, press and hold the button again for 3 seconds and it will save that value and return you to the previous mode.

 Messages are sent to the SAO typically with 3 parts: A **control byte**, a (drawing) **command**, and **arguments** for that command.

 The **control byte** tells the Mac what to do with this data.
-Write to the display buffer, to the EEPROM, read data etc.
+Write to the display stack, to the EEPROM, read data etc.

 The **command** (most often for drawing to the screen) tells the Mac what to display on the screen.
 Some commands are very simple: Draw a rectangle *(13)*.
 Other commands such as MacWrite *(3)* draw quite a lot on the display.
 In both cases, the commands are a single byte.